katjagrace/katjagrace.github.io/_posts/2020-11-25-salience-costs-and-other-lives.md

 Bob has a car that can drive at 70mph.

-Every time they both drive 70 miles to the city, Alice loses nearly five minutes of her day to extra driving.
+Every time they both drive 70 miles to the city, Alice spends almost five extra minutes driving.

 When Bob's car breaks down, he borrows Alice's car.
-Driving it, he constantly tries to put his foot down, but it doesn't work.
+Driving it, he constantly has his foot on the accelerator, to no avail.
 The visceral slowness is encumbering and distracting.
-He loses an hour of driving to frustration.
+He spends more than an hour overcome with frustration, plus that extra five minutes driving.

-Bob finds it hard to believe that Alice puts up with this, and supposes she must be really struggling in life, or making errors of judgment, that she hasn't got a new car already.
+Bob finds it hard to believe that Alice puts up with this, and supposes she must be really struggling in life, or making errors of judgment, if she hasn't got a new car already.

 *